modular-magician/terraform-provider-google-beta/website/docs/r/folder_access_approval_settings.html.markdown

 * `ancestor_has_active_key_version` -
   If the field is true, that indicates that an ancestor of this Folder has set active_key_version.

-* `invalid_key_version` -
-  If the field is true, that indicates that there is some configuration issue with the active_key_version configured on this Folder (e.g. it doesn't exist or the Access Approval service account doesn't have the correct permissions on it, etc.) This key version is not necessarily the effective key version at this level, as key versions are inherited top-down.

 ## Timeouts